-A fully funded Subject Knowledge Enhancement course is available to boost subject knowledge before starting the course.
+A Subject Knowledge Enhancement course is available to boost subject knowledge before starting the course.
 This is online and varies in length depending on the depth of knowledge required.
 The course will be assessed for chemistry but also gives access to resources for physics and biology.

 Emmaline Fletcher-Sykes, the Subject Leader, leads a weekly opportunity to learn more about the subject and the related pedagogy.

 Most pathway sessions take place at Pittville School in Cheltenham on a Thursday afternoon.
 Some sessions are held at other local schools.
 A visit to the ASE conference extends trainees’ subject knowledge and provides ideas for enriching the teaching of physics.
 Trainees also benefit from links to STEM Learning, with GITEP involved in the Science Learning Partnership for Gloucestershire and Wiltshire, and to the Cheltenham Science Festival.

 Physics, chemistry and biology trainees are taught together as a science group.
 Due to the range of subject knowledge required there are extra subject development days for science trainees during the first term.

 In January and April pathway sessions will be led by a subject tutor from the University of Bristol who will introduce the PGCE assignments on curriculum practice and curriculum research.